panedrone/sdm_demo_fastapi_no_orm/README.md

 A project demonstrating how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Python, FastAPI, and no-ORM-scenario.

 Front-end is written in Vue.js 2.7.
-SQLite3 is used as a database.
+RDBMS is SQLite3.

 ![demo-go.png](demo-go.png)